Library News Archive From July 2025

 6 pm

-Gloomy June is a local band with sounds reminiscent of early 2000s pop-punk, like My Chemical Romance, AFI and Jimmy Eats World but with their own twist.
-The band has described their sound as "the soundtrack of a beach party tinged with melancholy… pop refracted through an anxious lens.. often queer, and always a little tragic."
+Gloomy June is a local band with sounds reminiscent of early 2000s pop-punk, like My Chemical Romance, AFI, and Jimmy Eat World, but with their own twist.

 Community Book Talk